 Always follow the breeder's feeding instructions or the food manufacturer's recommendations.

-Ensure your puppy has plenty of fresh water in his bowl each day, and it's topped up when necessary.
-This is especially important if you feed your Cocker kibble as it contains little water.
+Ensure your puppy has plenty of fresh water in his bowl each day, and it's topped up when necessary; this is especially important if you feed your puppy kibble because it doesn't contain much water.

 Feeding stimulates a puppy's bowels, so you may need to take him outside again after he's finished eating; in fact, it's advisable to do so!